SAFTehnika/Xamarin-NRF-DFU/README.md

 ![](https://img.shields.io/github/license/mashape/apistatus.svg)

-Simple plugin for Xamarin forms which supports Secure DFU update.
+Simple plugin for Xamarin forms which supports Secure DFU OTA Bluetooth update.
 ## Platforms

  > iOS, Android, and basically any other what is supported by aritchie BLE plugin